 AlwaysAttended: If set to one, this switch causes the web browser to be launched whether or not an active Ethernet port is detected.
-This can be useful if the laptop keeps entering sleep mode, in which case the Ethernet port will be seen by the radar as inactive.

 CheckEthernet: If set to zero, the Ethernet port is not checked on power-up.
 This defaults to one.
 Probably best left that way.